Ravichandran Says Daughter’s Wedding Made Him Realise Value Of Money; Will Focus On Profitable Films

 Yash Beats Puneeth Rajkumar, Darshan & Sudeep!
 Here's What The KGF Actor Has Achieved

-Now that Ravichandran has expressed an interest in making commercial profitable films, we are looking forward to see what he has to offer!
+Now that Ravichandran has expressed an interest in making commercial profitable films, we are looking forward to what he has to offer!